mesosphere-backup/cassandra-mesos-deprecated/docs/docs/backup-and-restore.md

   }
 }
 ```
-Here restore operation failed on `t.test` table on the second node.
-Cause of the problem could be examined in the Executor's log.
+In this example, the restore operation failed on the `t.test` table on the second node.
+The cause of the problem can be examined in the executor's log.
+In the event of an error, fix the problem and re-run the backup or restore.

-If such situation happens procedure should be rerun after fixing the problem.

-It is highly recommended to check the details of backup and restore
+It is strongly recommended that you verify whether your backup and restore procedures completed successfully after their execution.
-operations after their execution completes.

-# Limitations
+## Limitations

-## No atomicity.
+### No atomicity.
-Backup and Restore procedures are not atomic.
-If DB is actively modified during backup or restore both procedures could
+Backup and restore procedures are not atomic.
+If the database is modified during backup or restore, the resulting backed up or restored data may contain inconsistent data sets.
+For example, if several rows in a table are being updated while the table is being backed up, the backup may contain some updated rows and some non-updated rows.

-produce inconsistent (from the user's perspective) data sets.
-So it is recommended to create a backup (and restore from
-a backup) during DB inactivity time.
+ ***It is strongly recommended that you back up or restore your database only when there are no modifications being made to the data.***

-## Executor ID preservation
+### Restoring Using a Different Executor ID
-Backup and Restore uses directory structure that contains $executorId component.
-That means, that if Cassandra-Mesos
-is restarted using new Executor, it would be not possible to restore from the old backup.
-Manual directory renaming should
-be done to make directory structure match new $executorId.
+Backup and restore use a directory structure that contains the $executorId component.
+If Cassandra-Mesos is restarted using a new executor, manually rename the backup directory to match the new $executorId.

+***Warning: When a task is restarted with a new executor, the sandbox from the previous executor may be removed without warning.
+Exercise caution with the storage of your backups.***